KSchlagowski/DockerChatbot/README.md

 ## Overview

 DockerChatbot is a Python-based assistant designed to provide answers to Docker-related queries by scraping official Docker documentation.
-This tool can respond to common questions about Docker installation, container management, cloud setup, and Docker Compose usage.
+This tool can respond to common questions about Docker like installation, container management, cloud setup, and Docker Compose usage.

 ## Features
 - **SpaCy**: Used for keyword extraction and natural language processing.